giftakari/AJAX-AND-FETCH-JAVASCRIPT/README.md

 # AJAX-AND-FETCH-JAVASCRIPT
-A project to demonstrate on AJAX AND FETCH Application using  JavaScript
+A project to demonstrate AJAX AND FETCH Application using  JavaScript